ADGEfficiency/energy-py/readme.md

 This project is built and maintained by Adam Green - adam.green@adgefficiency.com.

 ### Installation
-Setup a virtual environment using your favourite method.
-Below I use Anaconda to create a Python 3.5 virtual environment:
+Below I use Anaconda to create a Python 3.5 virtual environment.
+You can of course use your own environment manager.

+If you just want to install to your system Python you can skip to cloning the repo.
 ```
 conda create --name energy_py python=3.5.2
 ```
 Activate the virtual environment
 ```
 activate energy_py (windows)
-or

 source activate energy_py (unix)
 ```
-Now clone the repo somewhere
+Clone the repo somewhere
 ```
 git clone https://github.com/ADGEfficiency/energy_py.git
 ```
-Now move into the energy_py folder and install using setup.py.
+Move into the energy_py folder and install using setup.py.
 This will install energy_py into your activated Python environment
 ```
 cd energy_py
 python setup.py install